raymondkeogh/irishcraft/README.md

 **Colours:**

-- The sites navigation bar will be on a simple grey background with hightlights of pastel colours for nav items below the menu bar for catagory selection.
+- The sites navigation bar will be on a simple grey background with highlights of pastel colours for nav items below the menu bar for category selection.

 **Typography:**

-- Work Sans was chosen for its clean lines and contempory feel.
+- Work Sans was chosen for its clean lines and contemporary feel.

 **Effects:**